flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 Before online services became widely adopted and standardised, Sega tried its luck with **Sega Meganet**, a dial-up service for games to use.
 Meganet required users to purchase a separate accessory called the _Sega Mega Modem_, plug it to the back of the console (where the DE-9 connector is), and finally connect it to the phone line.
 Games treated the modem unit as another controller, with the addition of communicating with it serially [@games-ioports] (as opposed to the parallel encoding used for controllers).

-Be as it may, this feature only lasted a couple of years before Sega removed the DE-9 connector in later revisions and discontinued the service entirely.
+Be that as it may, this feature only lasted a couple of years before Sega removed the DE-9 connector in later revisions and discontinued the service entirely.

 ## Anti-piracy / Region Lock